Metro-Olografix/olografix.org/content/english/associazione/associati/_index.md

 layout: single
 ---

-If you want to get involved with the Metro Olografix association, or simply support it, you can join online in 2 minutes:
+If you want to get involved with the Metro Olografix association, or simply support it, you can join online in just a few minutes:

-- Fill out the electronic membership form: <a href="https://docuseal.co/d/4cbG9PyQAhRsVL" class="bg-accent !text-white px-6 py-2 rounded-lg hover:bg-primary-dark transition-colors" target="_blank" rel="noopener">Complete here</a>;
+- Fill out the electronic membership form:

+<a href="https://docuseal.co/d/4cbG9PyQAhRsVL" class="bg-accent !text-white px-6 py-2 rounded-lg hover:bg-primary-dark transition-colors" target="_blank" rel="noopener">Complete here</a>

-- Pay the membership fee of 30 euros;
+- Pay the membership fee of 30 euros

 The payment methods are simple: